St. Joseph Church (Yorkville, Manhattan): History

-After the Civil War, many German families sought more pleasant surroundings than were to be found in their original enclave of Little Germany on the city's Lower East Side and found it in Yorkville.
-The German Redemptorists, who served the Church of the Most Holy Redeemer in their old neighborhood, opened St. Joseph's Orphan Asylum at Avenue A and East 89th Street to provide the children more open and green space.
-It was staffed by the School Sisters of Notre Dame, based in Bavaria, who taught their students entirely in German.
+Many German families sought more pleasant surroundings than were to be found in their original enclave of Little Germany on the city's Lower East Side and found it in Yorkville.
+In 1857, the German Redemptorists, who served the Church of the Most Holy Redeemer, purchased the estate of broker and banker Nathaniel Prime.
+(His daughter Emily was married to William Seton, son of Elizabeth Ann Seton.)
+The Redemptorists opened St. Joseph's Orphan Asylum at Avenue A and East 89th Street to provide the children more open and green space.

 At that time, the only Catholic Church in the area was the Church of St. Laurence O'Toole, which was run by the Jesuit Fathers on what was to become Park Avenue.
 The German Catholics who moved into the area relied for church services in their native tongue on a chapel at the orphanage.

 In 1873 a delegation of the German Catholic community in Yorkville approached Thomas Ouellet, S.J., the Rector of St. Laurence Parish, who by Church law was their official pastor, and requested that the Jesuits provide a German-speaking priest for a new parish be established to serve their needs.
 They agreed and referred this request to John McCloskey, the Archbishop of New York, who authorized the establishment of the Parish of St. Joseph.
 The Jesuits were initially entrusted with its administration and Joseph Durthaller, S.J., was sent to serve as its first pastor.
 A small church was quickly built and dedicated by McCloskey in 1874.
-A school for the children of the parish was opened in the orphanage in December 1880.